nestjs/docs.nestjs.com/content/openapi/introduction.md

 bootstrap();
 ```

 The `DocumentBuilder` helps to structure a base document that conforms to the OpenAPI Specification.
 It provides several methods that allow setting such properties as title, description, version, etc. In order to create a full document (with all HTTP routes defined) we use the `createDocument()` method of the `SwaggerModule` class.
 This method takes two arguments, an application instance and a Swagger options object.
+Alternatively, we can provide a third argument, which should be of type `SwaggerDocumentOptions`.
+More on this in the [Document options section](/openapi/introduction#document-options).

 Once we create a document, we can call the `setup()` method.
 It accepts: